Qovery/qovery-client-go/docs/ContainerMetricsApi.md

 > InstanceResponseList GetContainerCurrentInstance(ctx, containerId).Execute()

-List currently running instances of the container with their CPU and RAM metrics
+NOT YET IMPLEMENTED - List currently running instances of the container with their CPU and RAM metrics

 ### Example